WebAssembly/esm-integration/proposals/esm-integration/README.md

 See the FAQ for more explanation of the rationale for this design decision, and what features it enables which would be difficult or impossible otherwise.

+### Content Security Policy

+CSP policies are verified at the time of Wasm compilation through the `HostEnsureCanCompileWasmBytes` abstract operation.

+Wasm modules loaded through the ES Module system should follow the existing `script-src` policy on the page when compiled through the module system hooks.
+Further refinements to the Wasm CSP policy may then be added in future.

 ## FAQ

 ### How would this work, in some concrete examples?